Faculty & Staff Directory

 Additional Information

-Professor O'Brien is a Bostonian with Buckeye flair as well as an Associate Professor of Political Science at the University of Massachusetts Boston.
-She earned her PhD and MA in Political Science from American University and a BA in Sociology from John Carroll University, graduating magna cum laude.
-Her primary research interests are the politics of poverty and public policy, voting access in the United States, gender in political participation/ representation, and Massachusetts politics.
+Professor O'Brien is a Bostonian with Buckeye flair.
+Her primary research interests include voting access in the United States, gender in political participation/representation, Massachusetts politics, and policy feedback.
 Her work employs a variety of methods and approaches to social science in order to examine the connections among social policy, political thought and action, inequality, and patterns of stratification associated with social groups.

-Professor O’Brien is the author of two books (The Politics of Identity: Solidarity Building among America’s Working Poor State University of New York Press) and Diversity in Contemporary American Politics and Government (Pearson-Longman Press, co-edited).
-The former is based a year of fieldwork in a low-wage service job and in-depth interviews.
-A third book, The Politics of Massachusetts Exceptionalism: Reputation Meets Reality (University of Massachusetts Press, co-edited) appears in Spring 2022.
+Professor O’Brien is the author of four books: More Than Blue, More Than Yankee: Complexity and Change in New England Politics (forthcoming Fall 2024, University of Massachusetts Press, co-edited), The Politics of Massachusetts Exceptionalism: Reputation Meets Reality (University of Massachusetts Press, co-edited), The Politics of Identity: Solidarity Building among America’s Working Poor (State University of New York Press) and Diversity in Contemporary American Politics and Government (Pearson-Longman Press, co-edited).
+The Politics of Identity is based a year of fieldwork in a low-wage service job and in-depth interviews.

-O’Brien is past co-program chair of the New England Political Science Association Annual Meeting, past president of the Southern Political Science Women’s Caucus, and recipient, along with coauthor Jason MacDonald, of the Sophonisba Breckinridge Award for best paper on gender-related topics presented at the Midwest Political Science Association’s annual meeting.
-She has given invited lectures and keynote addresses to academic and practitioner audiences in China, Greece, South Korea, and for groups across the United States including the National Convention of League of Women Voters, League of Women Voters Ohio, League of Women Voters Connecticut, the Center for Women, Politics, and Policy, the Sidore Lecture Series, Harvard University, Rhodes College, Suffolk University, and University of Minnesota’s Humphrey Institute.
+O’Brien is past co-program chair of the New England Political Science Association Annual Meeting, past president of the Southern Political Science Women’s Caucus, and recipient of best paper honors from both the Annual Meetings of the Midwest Political Science Association and New England Political Science Association.
+She has given invited lectures and keynote addresses to academic and practitioner audiences in China, Greece, South Korea, and for groups across the United States including The John F. Kennedy Presidential LibraryMassachusetts Historical Society, National Convention of League of Women Voters, League of Women Voters Ohio, League of Women Voters Connecticut, Progressive MASS, the Sidore Lecture Series, Harvard University, Rhodes College, Suffolk University, and University of Minnesota’s Humphrey Institute.